 Fertility preservation technology increases a woman’s potential to have children later in life.

-Postponement of pregnancy for personal reasons (career, waiting for Mr. Right, or just not ready) and is crucial for any woman who feels that her future fertility may be in danger due to medical procedures, such as chemotherapy or surgery.
+Fertility preservation is an option for women interested in postponement of pregnancy for personal reasons (career, waiting for Mr. Right, or just not ready) and for any woman who feels that her future fertility may be in danger due to medical procedures, such as chemotherapy or surgery.